In JavaScript, Hoisting is a behavior of the JavaScript engine that affects how variable and function declarations are interpreted.

 }

-Which may seem like a small problem.
-But as you write code, you would have to constantly change the order of functions (to be in the same order that you use them).
+Which might seem like a small problem.
+But as you write code, you would have to constantly change the order of functions (so they are in the same order you use them).

-This would be a real hassle 🙅.
-So the interpreter first goes through the entire file collecting the definitions to make it easier for us.
+This would be a real pain 🙅.
+So the interpreter first takes a walk through the entire file collecting the definitions, to make it more convenient for us.

-JavaScript is not the only language that has this “problem.”
+JavaScript is not the only language with this “problem”.
 Most modern languages do not require maintaining order.

 Others do require it, such as C++.
-So they need other mechanisms like .header files or forward declarations, which are even less intuitive.
+Then they need other mechanisms like .header files or forward declarations, which are even less intuitive.

 How Hoisting Works